The Campus Kitchen at W&M

 Delivery: Volunteers deliver these packaged meals to the four low-income subsidized housing communities within Williamsburg.

-Community & Education: Through our student mentoring program, weekly Fun at Five shifts, and monthly student-attended dinners, volunteers build positive relationships with the communities that receive our meals.
+Community & Education: Through our weekly Fun@Five program, field trips, and monthly student-attended dinners, volunteers build positive relationships with the communities that receive our meals.
 Visit our Education and Programming page to learn more.

 Interested in volunteering with us?
 Sign up for a shift here.